exhuma/lost-tracker/README.rst

 Requirements
 ~~~~~~~~~~~~

-When installing this package, it will build the MySQL and Postgres clients.
-So
+When installing this package, it will build the Postgres client.
+So you'll need
-you'll need the necessary headers, plus gcc on your machine.
+the necessary headers, plus gcc on your machine.

 For Ubuntu, run the following::

-   sudo apt-get install libmysqlclient-dev libpq-dev python-dev \
+   sudo apt-get install libpq-dev python-dev build-essential
-                        build-essential

 Installation procedure
 ~~~~~~~~~~~~~~~~~~~~~~